Confidentiality & Medical Records

 OPTION ONE: ONLINE ACCESS

 If you have internet access, you can apply for online access to your medical records.
-A copy of this form is available on our website or can be collected from reception.
-You will need to bring two forms of ID with the completed form.
+You can complete our secure online form or a copy can be collected from reception.
+You will need to visit the Surgery to comfirm your identity once you have submitted the form

 - You have “live” access to your records—each time you have a new medication prescribed, a new consultation with the Practice, a new allergy added, or a new blood test result, your copy of the medical records is updated with the information.